Computing the twisted $L^2$-Euler characteristic: Examples and applications

-We will consider the second differential, marked $A$, as our matrix; its entries are reported in Table~\ref{tab:mat-entries} on account of their length.
-Notably, as mentioned in Remark~\ref{rmk:non-deterministic}, one can actually find a simpler $G$-CW complex structure with a $2\times 2$ second differential.
-However, we will keep the larger $3\times 3$ alternative for demonstration purposes.

 Recall that by~\cite[Theorem~1.62]{l2} the above chain complex is $L^2$-acyclic.
 Therefore, a routine calculation shows that the von Neumann ranks of the three differentials must be $1, 2, 1$.
-Now we can run our algorithm with various nilpotency class vectors \textsf{exps} expecting it to approximate $\rk A = 2$: the results are collected in Table~\ref{tab:mat-rank}.
+We can test our algorithm on the second differential $A$ with various nilpotency class vectors $c$, expecting it to approximate $\rk A = 2$ (Table~\ref{tab:mat-rank}).

-We can make a first observation on the time spent by the algorithm.
-While the computation is running, it becomes apparent that the integer rank routine dominates, so we expect a polynomial dependence on the size of the finite quotient $L$.
-A quick estimate based only on the two largest quotients suggests a superquadratic exponent around $\log(133111 / 4877) / \log(3125/900) \sim 2.7$, as expected.
+Empirically, the algorithm spends most of its time in the final rank computation over $\ZZ$ or $\QQ$; this suggests a time complexity superquadratic in $|L|$, which is experimentally confirmed.
 It is therefore essential to keep $|L|$ as low as possible.

-Looking at $p$-group quotients, corresponding to \textsf{exps} with only one non-zero entry, we see that when $p \ne 5$, the error is exactly $1/|L|$; this suggests a trend that holds for all but a finite number of \emph{special} primes depending on the group $G$.
-Indeed, choosing $\mathsf{exps}= (0,0,1), (0,0,2)$ and even $(1,1,1)$ severely degrades the accuracy, even incurring a large computational cost in the latter case.
-This behavior can possibly be traced to the matrix $A$ involving only finitely many group elements, and to residual $p$-finiteness properties of $G$.
+Looking at $p$-group quotients, we see that when $p \ne 5$, the error is exactly $1/|L|$; this suggests a trend that holds for all but a finite number of \emph{special} primes depending on the group $G$.
+Indeed, choosing $c = 5$, $5^2$ and even $2\cdot 3 \cdot 5$ severely degrades the accuracy, even incurring a large computational cost in the latter case.
+This behavior can possibly be traced to the matrix $A$ involving only finitely many group elements; we also speculate that the special primes are related to the set of primes $p$ for which $G$ is not residually a (finite) $p$-group.

-It also seems that combining two or more non-special primes could be detrimental, as in the case $\mathsf{exps}=(1,1)$.
+It also seems that combining two or more non-special primes could be detrimental, as in the case $c = 2\cdot 3$.
 Hence, we will generally try single primes first, in order to find the special primes, and only then use different primes together.